postmanlabs/labs-docs/v6/postman_for_publishers/postman_templates/api_template_guidelines.md

 ### Why adhere to guidelines?

 Postman provides a way for you to share your collections with the community.
 These collections could be anything - a bunch of useful APIs or a way to automate a workflow.
-The idea is to allow you to share the API documentation in a bunch of different ways if you’re an author of a Postman collection.
+The idea is to allow you to share API documentation in different ways if you’re an author of a Postman collection.
 One way is to share the collection as a template.
 Community-contributed templates might teach someone how to use an API, automate a tedious task, or just use public APIs to do something fun.

 ### Template format guidelines